Josh Smith Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.83 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (5.82).

-- Athletics pitchers combine to give up 154 total home runs at a clip of 1.4 per game (fifth-most in the league).
+- Athletics pitchers combine to surrender 154 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- The lefty last appeared on Wednesday against the Los Angeles Dodgers, when he tossed 3 2/3 innings, allowing four earned runs while giving up one hit.
+- The left-hander's last appearance was on Friday against the Los Angeles Dodgers, when he threw five innings, surrendering two earned runs while giving up six hits.

-- The 25-year-old has amassed an ERA of 6.52, with 9.1 strikeouts per nine innings, in 25 games this season.
-Opponents are batting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.